that-scalcucci-guy/Folly-iOS-Arm64-Experiments/README.md

 Attempt #3: Compile from source in Xcode as a static library.

 I won't even go into details on this one.
-Suffice to say it was not successfuly.
+Suffice to say it was not successful.